Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Musquee de Provence (Cucurbita moschata) was hybridized in southern France where it was often sold by the slice in the marketplaces.
 It made its way back to North America in 1899 where it is also known as the Fairytale pumpkin.

 It is similar to the Long Island Cheese pumpkin.
 Both are flat like a wheel of cheese.
 Whereas the Long Island Cheese pumpkin averages 6 to 10 lbs, the Musquee de Provence is much larger, averaging a hefty 20 pounds.
 The fruit has prominent lobes.
 When ripe, it is a deep brownish orange.
 It is an excellent cooking pumpkin with flesh that is a deep orange color.

 How to Grow Musquee de Provence Pumpkins From Seed

 Musquee de Provence is easy to grow from seed.
 It is best to direct sow your seeds in your garden rather than starting indoors.
 Cucurbits do not like to have their roots disturbed which is almost unavoidable when transplanting.
 If you must start your seeds indoors due to a short growing season, use newspaper pots or other organic pots that can be transplanted directly into your garden without disturbing the roots.
 These types of pots will break down in the soil allowing the roots to grow into the soil.
-If you use peat pots or pots made of compressed manure, they will break down in the soil and enrich it.
+Peat pots or pots made of compressed manure, have the advantage that they will break down in the soil and enrich it.

 The hills should be about 12 inches around and at least 6 feet apart.
 Pumpkin vines are quite large and need lots of space.
 Plant 5 to 6 seeds in each hill, point down and 1 inch deep.
 After the seeds germinate, thin to 3 to 4 plants.
 Thinning should be done by cutting the seedlings with scissors.
 Pulling them out of the ground will disturb the roots of the remaining seedlings.
 Cucurbits are very sensitive to having their roots disturbed.